Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 ![](v2_flash_swaps.png)

-It is often the case that a series of transactions on Ethereum has a high upfront cost but ultimately a low net cost or is even net profitable by the end of the series. **Flash swaps** are incredibly useful because they **remove upfront capital requirements and unnecessary constraints on order-of-operations** for multi-step transactions that use Uniswap.
+It is often the case that a series of transactions on Ethereum has a high upfront cost but ultimately a low net cost or is even net profitable by the end of the series. **Flash swaps** are incredibly useful because they **remove upfront capital requirements and unnecessary constraints on order-of-operations** for multi-step transactions that use the Uniswap protocol.

 One example is **arbitrage with no upfront capital**.
-Imagine a scenario where you can sell 200 DAI for 1 ETH on Uniswap and then sell that 1 ETH on Oasis for 220 DAI at a 20 DAI profit.
+Imagine a scenario where you can sell 200 DAI for 1 ETH on the Uniswap protocol and then sell that 1 ETH on Oasis for 220 DAI at a 20 DAI profit.
 But, unfortunately, you don't have any DAI in your wallet.

 ![](no_capital.gif)

-With flash swaps you could synchronously withdraw 1 ETH from Uniswap, sell it on Oasis for 220 DAI and then pay for the ETH on Uniswap with 200 of the DAI you just purchased.
+With flash swaps you could synchronously withdraw 1 ETH from the Uniswap protocol, sell it on Oasis for 220 DAI and then pay for the ETH on the Uniswap protocol with 200 of the DAI you just purchased.

-Another example use case is **improving the efficiency of margin trading protocols** that borrow from lending protocols and use Uniswap for ERC20 token conversion.
+Another example use case is **improving the efficiency of margin trading protocols** that borrow from lending protocols and use the Uniswap protocol for ERC20 token conversion.
 This is currently done with the following process:

 1. add user ETH to Maker,
 2. borrow DAI from Maker
-3. swap DAI for ETH on Uniswap
+3. swap DAI for ETH on the Uniswap protocol
 4. repeat steps 1–3 **multiple times** until you reached desired leverage

 With flash swaps this process is simplified to:

-1. withdraw all ETH you want from Uniswap
+1. withdraw all ETH you want from the Uniswap protocol
-2. add user and Uniswap ETH to Maker
+2. add user and Uniswap protocol ETH to Maker
 3. borrow all DAI you need from Maker
 4. return DAI to the Uniswap protocol

-If the Uniswap pool does not receive enough DAI to cover the ETH withdrawn, then the entire transaction will revert; thus, all ERC20 tokens are returned or paid for at the end of the transaction.
+If the Uniswap protocol pool does not receive enough DAI to cover the ETH withdrawn, then the entire transaction will revert; thus, all ERC20 tokens are returned or paid for at the end of the transaction.

 ## Core/Helper Architecture